becoinc/KafkaReplicationTool/README.md

 # KafkaManager
 A tool for adjusting the replication factors of kafka topics.

+*This is a WIP*

 The workflow of this tool is preliminary.
 The exposed Scala API from the upstream Kafka admin tool collection is not conducive to a better work flow.

+Much status information is still logged to STDOUT instead of propagated to the UI.

 ## Example Marathon App Definition ##